Komarovo, Saint Petersburg

-Komarovo (Комаро́во; Kellomäki) is a municipal settlement in Kurortny District of the federal city of St. Petersburg, Russia, located on the Karelian Isthmus on the shore of the Gulf of Finland, and a station of the Saint Petersburg-Vyborg railroad.
-It is located about 45 km northwest of central Saint Petersburg.
+Komarovo (Комаро́во; Kellomäki) is a municipal settlement in Kurortny District of the federal city of St. Petersburg, Russia, located in the Karelian Isthmus on the shore of the Gulf of Finland, and a station of the Saint Petersburg-Vyborg railroad.
+It is about 45 km northwest of central Saint Petersburg.
 Population:

+Komarovo is renowned for being the residence of numerous Russian intellectuals and prominent figures in science and culture.
+Among some of its most notable residents were, for example, three Nobel Prize laureates: Ivan Pavlov, Joseph Brodsky, and Zhores Alferov.
+The list also includes renowned individuals such as jeweller Peter Carl Fabergé, composer Dmitri Shostakovich, poet Anna Akhmatova, dissident Dmitry Likhachev, ballet dancers Mathilde Kschessinska and Galina Ulanova, film actor Innokenty Smoktunovsky, as well as science-fiction authors Arkady and Boris Strugatsky, among many others.

 During the summer months, the population increases by a factor of five to six.

 Finnish history

-Like many settlements located on the Karelian Isthmus on the Saint Petersburg-Vyborg railroad line, Kellomäki was vigorously developed in the late 19th – early 20th century at the height of the summer-resort boom.
-The original meaning of Kellomäki was "Bell Hill", named after a bell that was positioned on a sandy hill for the use of railroad workers.
-The bell notified of dinner break and the end of the workday.
+Like many settlements on the Karelian Isthmus on the Saint Petersburg-Vyborg railroad line, Kellomäki was vigorously developed in the late 19th – early 20th century at the height of the summer-resort boom.
+The original meaning of Kellomäki was "Bell Hill", named after a bell positioned on a sandy hill for railroad workers.
+The bell notified workers of the dinner break and the end of the workday.
 A railroad station opened near that spot on May 1, 1903, which is the unofficial date of Kellomäki's founding.

-The Russian Orthodox church of the Holy Spirit was built in 1908, and burnt down in 1917.
-After that, a house chapel in one of the dachas served as church until the Soviet takeover.
+The Russian Orthodox Church of the Holy Spirit was built in 1908, and burnt down in 1917.
+After that, a house chapel in one of the dachas served as the church until the Soviet takeover.
 In 1916, about 800 dachas were counted in the settlement.

-Among the well-known residents of Kellomäki before the Russian revolution were:
+Among the notable residents of Kellomäki, including summer dacha owners, before the Russian Revolution were: